karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

     .end method
     ```

-    In the same way we need to bypass the root detection and debuggable detection, but just return `0x0` instead of `0x1`.
+    In the same way other functions need to be adjusted.
+    The root detection and debuggable detection should return `0x0` instead of `0x1`.

-4. Repackage app using command:
+4. Repackaging app using command:

+    The smali code must be packed in an apk file, it should be done with command:

     ```console
     apktool b -f -d UnCrackable-Level1
     ```

-5. After recompiling new build is available inside dist directory
+5. After repackaging new build is available inside dist directory

-    Path: ```/UnCrackable-Level1/dist/UnCrackable-Level1.apk```
+    Path:

-6. Repackaging the app with your Certificate

-    Inorder to be able to install app again we need to sign it with our new certificate.

-    - Create certificate
+    ```console
+    /UnCrackable-Level1/dist/UnCrackable-Level1.apk
     ```

+6. Installing the app with new Certificate

+    Inorder to be able to install app again, the app need to re-signed it with new certificate.

+    - Create new Certificate
+        ```console
         keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000
         ```
     - Sign app with certificate
-        ```
+        ```console
         jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore UnCrackable-Level1.apk alias_name
         ```
     - Install app to emulators
-        ```
+        ```console
         adb install UnCrackable-Level1.apk
         ```

-7. Our app is displaying always success alert.
+7. App should be displaying always success alert, after pressing the verify button.